Hike and enjoy in the Gailtal and Lesach Valley

 Herb garden in Gailtal

 Styled and highly professional, the herbal experience in the the daberer. the biohotel, Senior boss Inge Daberer welcomes us in her designer show kitchen.
-There she has already prepared a herbal lemonade.
-"It still has to cool down," she says, and puts it in the fridge.
-Then she explains what she has planned.
+She already made a herbal lemonade there.
+"She still has to cool down," she says, and places it in the fridge.
+Then she tells us what she planned.

 Senior boss Inge Daberer devotes herself to her passion in her herb garden: herbalism.
 The cook has been interested in the herbs of her home country for many years.
 She builds a part of it in the hotel garden.
 Or she collects them in the meadows and in the surrounding woods.
 She even wrote a herbal cookbook.